michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 2.0.0.b2 - 08/26/2013 =
+* Changed: *addLinkToPluginDescription()* and *addLinkToPluginTitle()* to accept variadic parameters.
+* Added: an example of using *addLinkToPluginDescription()* and *addLinkToPluginTitle()* in the demo plugin.
+* Changed: the demo plugins file name.
+* Fixed: an issue that date picker script caused an irregular element to be inserted around the page footer.
+* Changed: the documentation compatible with the DocBlock syntax.

 = 2.0.0.b1 - 08/24/13 =
-* Changed: the setSettingsNotice() method name to setSettingNotice() to keep consistent with other names with Settings.
+* Changed: the *setSettingsNotice()* method name to *setSettingNotice()* to be consistent with other names with *Settings*.
 * Added: the *date* input field that adds a date picker.
 * Added: the ability to specify the multiple attribute to the select field with the *vMultiple* key.
 * Added: the *color* input field that adds a color picker.